-Information reported is from the December 2022 Annual Assessment Report to CAPTE.
+Information reported is from the December 2024 Annual Assessment Report to CAPTE.
 Additional information about graduation rates can be requested from the program coordinator.

+Graduation rate: 73.96%

+Graduation rate includes the graduating classes of 2022 and 2023.
+Graduation rate is defined by the Commission on Accreditation in Physical Therapy Education (CAPTE) as the percentage of students who matriculated in the first term after the drop/add period and who completed the program.

+First time Licensure Pass Rate : 64.52%

+Ultimate Licensure pass rate: 75.6%

-- Graduation rate\: 81.15% \Graduation rate includes the graduating classes of 2021 and 2022.
-Graduation rate is defined by the Commission on Accreditation in Physical Therapy Education (CAPTE) as the percentage of students who matriculated in the first term after the drop/add period and who completed the program. - First time Licensure Pass Rate \\: 71.87% - Ultimate Licensure pass rate\\: 88.1% \\Licensure pass rates include the graduating class of 2020 and 2021 as reported by the Federation of State Boards of Physical Therapy.
-Ultimate pass rate is defined by the Commission on Accreditation in Physical Therapy Education (CAPTE) as the percentage of graduates who take and pass the National Physical Therapist Assistant Exam, regardless of the number of attempts. - Employment rate\\\: 100% - \\\Employment rate includes the graduating class of 2020 and 2021 and reflects employment rate of graduates who were eligible for and sought employment as a PTA within one year of graduation.
+Licensure pass rates include the graduating class of 2022 and 2023 as reported by the Federation of State Boards of Physical Therapy.
+Ultimate pass rate is defined by the Commission on Accreditation in Physical Therapy Education (CAPTE) as the percentage of graduates who take and pass the National Physical Therapist Assistant Exam, regardless of the number of attempts.

-Comments and Suggestions

-The Physical Therapist Assistant (PTA) program engages in continuing assessment and improvements.
-Comments, suggestions and constructive criticism from students and the public are welcome and are part of this process.
-Comments must be submitted in writing to the PTA program coordinator at the following address.
-Clark State College

-Physical Therapist Assistant Program Coordinator P.O.
-Box 570

-570 East Leffel Lane

-Springfield, OH 45505

-The PTA program coordinator will respond to all written comments that include the name and contact information for the individual submitting the comments within ten (10) business days.
+Employment rate: 100%

+Employment rate includes the graduating class of 2022 and 2023 and reflects employment rate of graduates who were eligible for and sought employment as a PTA within one year of graduation.

-Upon completion of an Associate of Applied Science degree in Physical Therapist Assistant, a graduate will be able to:
+Upon completion of an Associate of Applied Science degree in Physical Therapist Assistant, students and graduates will be able to:

-- Demonstrate proficient entry-level knowledge and skill in implementing treatment practices appropriate to the plan of care established by the physical therapist. - Demonstrate proficient entry-level knowledge and skill in utilizing testing and measurement techniques appropriate to the plan of care established by the physical therapist. - Communicate effectively with patients, families, colleagues and other health care providers. - Demonstrate behavior that reflects respect for and sensitivity to individual differences when working with patients, families, colleagues, and other health care professionals. - Adhere to ethical and legal standards throughout the provision of physical therapy services. - Provide patient care in a safe manner that minimizes risk to patient, self, and others. - Practice physical therapy in an effective manner making judgments consistent with the physical therapist plan of care and the role of the physical therapist assistant. - Practice lifelong learning that reflects social responsibility and career development.
+- Demonstrate proficient entry-level knowledge and skill in implementing treatment practices appropriate to the plan of care established by the physical therapist. - Demonstrate proficient entry-level knowledge and skill in utilizing testing and measurement techniques appropriate to the plan of care established by the physical therapist. - Communicate effectively with patients, families, colleagues and other health care providers. - Demonstrate behavior that reflects respect for and sensitivity to individual differences when working with patients, families, colleagues, and other health care professionals. - Adhere to ethical and legal standards throughout the provision of physical therapy services. - Provide patient care in a safe manner that minimizes risk to patient, self, and others. - Practice physical therapy in an effective manner making judgments consistent with the physical therapist plan of care and the role of the physical therapist assistant.

+Practice lifelong learning that reflects social responsibility and career development.